The QED four -- photon amplitudes off-shell: part 1: Summary and outlook

 The main new result of part 1 is a further refinement of the worldline IBP procedure, originally proposed by Bern and Kosower in the gluonic context, and later systematized by Strassler.
 It leads to an extremely compact integrand for the four-photon amplitudes in both scalar and spinor QED, and at the same time projects these amplitudes, already at the integrand level, into the well-known minimal transversal basis of five tensors proposed by Costantini et al. in 1971.
 Since the four-photon amplitude is the prototype of all amplitudes with four gauge bosons, we expect this to lead to similar improvements for other cases, such as the form-factor decomposition of the four-gluon amplitudes obtained in \cite{Ahmadiniaz:2016-1642004} using the same formalism.

-We have outlined the strategy that we will follow in the calculation of the integrals for the various cases, and derived a set of ``matching identities'' that will be used in part 4 to facilitate the tensor reduction, but which we include here since they may well turn out to be of more general usefulness.
+We have outlined the strategy that we will follow in the calculation of the integrals for the various cases, including the details of the integrating out of a low-energy photon \footnote{In the very recent \cite{Ludtke:2023hvz} a similar strategy was followed in the dispersive calculation of the hadronic light-by-light contribution to the muon anomalous magnetic momentum.}, and derived a set of ``matching identities'' that will be used in part 4 to facilitate the tensor reduction, but which we include here since they may well turn out to be of more general significance.

 Further, we have reviewed the history of photonic processes in general and the four-photon amplitudes in particular, with an emphasis on processes that naturally involve some off-shell photons, either because external fields are involved or we use the amplitude as a building block for a higher-order process.
 We have also given a summary of the worldline approach to the calculation of such processes.